Berlin pedestal relief

 The Berlin pedestal relief is part of the base of a granite pedestal of an unprovenanced Ancient Egyptian statue containing an inscription describing Egypt's war victories.
-According to the German archaeologist Manfred Görg, the inscription on the pedestal may have originally contained one of the oldest known references to Israel, older than the inscription in the Merneptah Stele by two centuries.
+According to the German archaeologist Manfred Gorg, the inscription on the pedestal may have originally contained one of the oldest known references to Israel, older than the inscription in the Merneptah Stele by two centuries.
 The artifact is kept in the Egyptian Museum of Berlin (ÄM 21687).

 Description

-In 1913, a fragment of the pedestal base was purchased from an antiquities trader named M. Nachman by Egyptologist Ludwig Borchardt (1863–1938), along with another granite pedestal relief of similar size (50 × 38 cm, ÄM 21688).
-The preserved fragment measures approximately 40 × 46 cm.
+In 1913, a fragment of the pedestal base was purchased from an antiquities trader named M. Nachman by Egyptologist Ludwig Borchardt along with another granite pedestal relief of similar size (50 × 38 cm, ÄM 21688).
+The preserved fragment measures around 40 × 46 cm.
 The preserved part shows three prisoners tied with a rope around their necks.
 Each prisoner has a cartouche with the name of his country of origin: